ajbobo/Kafka_Playground/README.md

 This has a couple of Java projects that I used to learn how to run and interact with Kafka.
 They're really simple examples, but I think they should get you started.

 > Note about versions: I built and tested these using the [Azul Zulu](https://www.azul.com/downloads/?package=jdk) build of OpenJDK 11.

+## Prerequisites ##
+In order to use this, you need to have the Protocol Buffers Compiler (protoc) installed on your computer, in a directory referenced by your PATH.
+You can download protoc from https://github.com/protocolbuffers/protobuf/releases.
+Be sure to get the version that matches your operating system.

 ## Installation ##
 In the docker directory, there is a docker-compose.yaml file that can be used to create a basic Kafka setup